 - Auditors may elect whether or not to receive electronic services from the College.
 These services include things such as access to e-reserves and electronic course materials, and inclusion on the class email list.
 A fee of $50 per course is normally charged for this service.
 This fee is waived for Bowdoin employees, students, and alumni; high school students; and students from Bates, Colby, the Maine College of Art, and USM.
 Friends of Bowdoin pay a reduced fee of $30.
 Electronic services will cease on the tenth day of the month following the last day of classes (January 10 or June 10).

 - The auditor picks up a form in the Office of the Registrar (on the first floor of Moulton Union) or accesses it online at www.bowdoin.edu/registrar/pdf/auditform.pdf and fills it in.

-- The auditor asks the instructor to sign the form.
+- The auditor asks the instructor (and lab instructor, if applicable) to sign the form.

 - The auditor returns the form to the Office of the Registrar in Moulton Union (no sooner than the first day of classes) and pays the fee.
 A Friend of Bowdoin must show an ID card to pay the reduced fee.
 The Office of the Registrar will give the auditor a username, password, and instructions for accessing electronic course materials.
 The auditor account will become active 24 hours later.

 - If the auditor experiences any problems accessing electronic course materials, s/he should call the Information Technology Help Desk at 725-3030.

 - An auditor who chooses not to receive electronic services only has to obtain verbal permission from the instructor to audit a course.